-Displacement mapping is a science.
-It's a method of taking high resolution geometry information and baking it to an image map that can be applied to low resolution geometry.
+Displacement mapping is a method of taking high resolution geometry information and baking it to an image map that can be applied to low resolution geometry.
 This map then gets used by your renderer to replicate the high resolution geometry detail as accurately as possible.
 A properly generated floating-point displacement map will make your low res geometry match your high res geometry very accurately - right from the start.

 This is because a correctly generated floating-point displacement map works in a very logical way: The displacement map's pixel values correspond directly to your 3D package's scene units.
 So a pixel value of 1.0 will displace your mesh by 1.0 scene units.
 A pixel value of 0.5 displaces your mesh by 0.5 scene units.
 And a pixel value of 0.0 doesn't displace your mesh at all.
 All very logical.
 And because the displacement map's pixel values are stored in floating-point format, they can contain pixel values far above 1.0, and negative pixel values far below 0.0.
 It's a great way to store precise displacement information.